 Solution: Shopping isn’t a game, and there aren’t winners and losers.
-Stores know that telling you about limited quantities will get people in the store, so think about whether you’re going for an item because you really need it, or because you want to “win at shopping.”
+Stores know that telling you about limited quantities will get people in the store, so think about whether you’re buying something because you really need it or because you want to “win at shopping.”

 3. The Idea of Saving

 Your brain does a funny thing when perusing sales: When you see a sign that says “Save 50%!” it begins focusing on the savings rather than the spending.

-Solution: Let’s get one thing straight: You never save money by spending it.
+Solution: You never save money by spending it.
 Sure, promotions, sales, and coupons can give you a lower total, but you’re still spending money to purchase goods.

 4. Retail Therapy

-You’re relying on the dopamine to help you feel better when you buy, but it’s only a short-term fix.
-Rather than heading to the mall, find other ways to cope — writing in a journal, talking to a friend, starting a blog, or even seeing an actual therapist can all be more beneficial than spending to feel better.
+You’re relying on dopamine to help you feel better when you buy, but it’s only a short-term fix.
+Rather than heading to the mall, find other ways to cope — writing in a journal, talking to a friend, starting a blog, or even seeing a therapist can all be more beneficial than spending to feel better.

 5. Perceived Value

-6. Leisure and Boredom
+6. Leisure & Boredom

 Solution: Because I was on my shopping diet, I tried something new instead: catching up on my DVR list.
-I had tons of movies saved, so I used my quiet time to catch up on TV shows and watch some saved movies.
+I had tons of content saved, so I used my quiet time to catch up on TV shows and watch some saved movies.
 It was free and just as enjoyable as shopping.